DavidMarom/Playground/README.md

 # The Playground Project
+## A playground for developers who wants to try new things and get help from others just like them

-This project aims to be a place to practice, learn together, and eventually serve as a showcase of different libraries and coding practices.
+This project is a place to practice, learn together, and eventually serve as a showcase of different libraries and coding practices.
-Participants are encoraged to document their experiments and share what they learn with the community.
+Participants are encoraged to document their experiments and share what they learn with others.

-## Languages and frameworks
+### Languages and frameworks
 React, TypeScript, Node.JS

+## Quick Start
+- clone
+- run client with `npm start`
+-

-## Roadmap:
+### Roadmap:
 - Debounce
 - Validation using regex
 - Redux